logan-gatlin/the-halcyon-book/src/docs/modules/opt.md

 # opt
-Option is a type that represents an optional value: every Option is either Some and contains a value, or None, and does not.
+`opt` is a type that represents an optional value: every Option is either Some and contains a value, or None, and does not.
 ```halcyon
 type t = fn T => Some of T | None of std:unit
 ```